CM User Submitted Posts - Use Case - How to Let Your Users Submit Posts Without Accessing the Site Backend and Charge the Money for Posting

 Setting Up the Add-on

-In this use case we go straight up to configure CM User Submitted Posts Payments add-on.
+In this use case guide we go straight up to configuring the CM User Submitted Posts Payments add-on.
 You can learn more how to configure the base plugin CM User Submitted Posts in our detailed guide: CM User Submitted Posts - Use Case - How to Let Your Users Submit Posts Without Accessing the Site Backend

 Once you installed and configured the base plugin, payment plugin and add-on, it's time to configure the add-on.
 Navigate to Admin Dashboard → CM User Submitted Post → Settings.

 Head to Payments tab.
 There you will see the option with the payment system that you installed.
-In our example we installed EDD, but the following actions will be the same for WooCommerce either.
+In our example we installed EDD, but the following actions will be the same for WooCommerce.

 You will be redirected to the page of creating the product.
 There you need to give a name to the product: